MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/fsrm/configure-notification-limits.md

 manager: brianlic
 ms.author: jgerend
 ---
 # Configure Notification Limits

-> Applies To: Windows Server 2016, Windows Server 2012 R2, Windows Server 2012, Windows Server 2008 R2
+> Applies to: Windows Server (Semi-Annual Channel), Windows Server 2016, Windows Server 2012 R2, Windows Server 2012, Windows Server 2008 R2

 To reduce the number of notifications that accumulate for repeatedly exceeding a quota threshold or attempting to save an unauthorized file, File Server Resource Manager applies time limits to the following notification types: